Air quality projects

 An air quality education programme was designed and delivered to year 4 pupils in Dragon and Leprechaun classes in conjunction with the installation of green infrastructure.

-During the project, year 4 pupils mapped their lowest pollution routes to school, created images for no idling engine posters and created images, scripted and produced an animation/film to report on the lessons learnt from the air quality teaching programme.
+During the project, Year 4 pupils took part in hands‑on activities about air quality.
+They mapped safer, lower‑pollution routes to school, designed ‘no engine idling’ posters, and created an animation to share what they learned from the air quality lessons.
 The teaching programme ended with Year 4 pupils hosting a school assembly event to the rest of the school to play their animation/film and to report about the air quality project and reasons for the green screen installation.

 The project was funded by the GLA, the Royal Borough of Kensington and Chelsea Council and Defra.